cloudflare/gokeyless/README.md

 This is the keyserver for Keyless SSL.
 It consists of a single binary file `gokeyless` that has the following command-line options:

-- `-port` (optional) The TCP port on which to listen for connections.
+- `--port` (optional) The TCP port on which to listen for connections.
 These connections must be TLSv1.2.
 Defaults to 2407.
-- `-ca-file` Path to a PEM-encoded file containing the CA certificate(s) used to sign client certificates presented on connection.
+- `--ca-file` Path to a PEM-encoded file containing the CA certificate(s) used to sign client certificates presented on connection.
-- `-cert`, `-key` Path to PEM-encoded files containing the certificate and private key that are used when a connection is made to the server.
+- `--cert`, `--key` Path to PEM-encoded files containing the certificate and private key that are used when a connection is made to the server.
 These must be signed by an authority that the client side recognizes.
-- `--private-key-directory` Path to a directory containing private keys which the keyserver provides decoding service against.
+- `--private-key-dir` Path to a directory containing private keys which the keyserver provides decoding service against.
 The key files must end with ".key" and be PEM-encoded.
 There should be no trailing / on the path.
-- `-loglevel` (optional) Level of logging as [defined here](https://godoc.org/github.com/cloudflare/cfssl/log#pkg-constants).
+- `--loglevel` (optional) Level of logging as [defined here](https://godoc.org/github.com/cloudflare/cfssl/log#pkg-constants).
 Defaults to `LevelInfo`.
-- `-pid-file` (optional) Path to a file into which the PID of the keyserver.
-This file is only written if the keyserver starts successfully.
+- `--pid-file` (optional) Path to a file into which the PID of the keyserver.
+This file is only written if the key server starts successfully.
-- `-manual-activation` (optional) This makes the keyserver generate the server key and the CSR written to files.
-And we will manually get the server certificate issued.

 ## License